Team: Dallas Stars

 Observations

 December 2023 – Mavrik Bourque has been nothing short of stellar this year for the Texas Stars.
 He is on pace for 100+ points and has been one of the best play-makers in the league.
-Bourque’s hockey vision and IQ has always been elite, but during his time in the AHL, he has been able to fine tune the small details.
+Bourque’s hockey vision and IQ have always been elite, but during his time in the AHL, he has been able to fine-tune the small details.
 His passing has somehow gotten better.
 He has been very good on the penalty kill, as well.
 On top of getting recognition from his team and organization, he was also named AHL player of the month in December.
 Taylor Newby

-September 2022 – The first of Dallas’ big-three prospects (himself, Logan Stankoven and Wyatt Johnston) to turn 20, Bourque will make his jump to the pros this season.
-Only playing 31 games in the QMJHL this season, Bourque scored 20 goals, and added 48 assists.
+September 2022 – The first of Dallas’ big-three prospects (himself, Logan Stankoven, and Wyatt Johnston) to turn 20, Bourque will make his jump to the pros this season.
+Only playing 31 games in the QMJHL this season, Bourque scored 20 goals and added 48 assists.
 This put him at a ridiculous pace of 2.19 points per game.
 His defensive game has grown significantly since his draft year, and he has proven himself as a legitimate defensive threat at the junior level.
 While the possibility of Bourque spending a bulk of the season in the AHL is realistic, a strong training camp could give him the edge over less exciting bottom-six players.
 Aaron Itovitch

 April 2021 – Captaining the Shawinigan Cataractes, Bourque has 43 points in 28 games.
-Bourque is second in scoring behind Olivier Nadeau by two points despite playing six less games.
-Bourque has also taken on the role of captain for the Cataractes this season, which won’t earn you any fantasy points but it shows he stands out among his peers and being a likeable person and a leader is always a good feature to note.
+Bourque is second in scoring behind Olivier Nadeau by two points despite playing six fewer games.
+Bourque has also taken on the role of captain for the Cataractes this season, which won’t earn you any fantasy points, but it shows he stands out among his peers, and being a likeable person and a leader is always a good feature to note.
 Bourque has now tallied 168 points through his 141 career games in the QMJHL for a 1.19 PPG.
 Bourque seems to be showing why he very well could have been on Canada’s loaded World Junior roster this past year.
 Mike Kosciesza

 October 2020 – Bourque was drafted 30th overall by the Stars.
 Bourque could push for an NHL job after two more years in the QMJHL.
 Jokke Nevalainen

-March 2020 – Bourque had an extremely impressive draft-eligible season with the Shawinigan of the QMJHL.
+March 2020 – Bourque had an extremely impressive draft-eligible season with Shawinigan of the QMJHL.
 His 29 goals and 71 points in 49 games were third amongst first-time draft-eligible skaters in the league.
 The shifty centre is especially impressive at even-strength, often creating offensive opportunities for himself against tough matchups.
-Despite playing the middle of the ice, the 5’10 forward is a deft shot creator – producing over four shots-per-game this season – and over two high-danger shots per contest.
+Despite playing the middle of the ice, the 5’10 forward is a deft shot creator – producing over four shots-per-game this season, and two high-danger shots per contest.
 Bourque should be considered a potentially high-end fantasy prospect ahead of the 2020 Draft.
 Pat Quinn

 Attributes